 Derek's interest charge at the end of year 2 is $11.
 This is added to what is owed after year 1:

 $110 + $11 = $121

 When the loan ends, the bank collects $121 from Derek instead of $120 if it were calculated using simple interest instead.
 This is because interest is also earned on interest.

 There is little difference during the beginning between all frequencies, but over time they slowly start to diverge.
 This is the power of compound interest everyone likes to talk about, illustrated in a concise graph.
-Continuous compound will always have the highest return, due to its use of the mathematical limit of the frequency of compounding that can occur within a specified time period.
+The continuous compound will always have the highest return due to its use of the mathematical limit of the frequency of compounding that can occur within a specified time period.

 The Rule of 72